AlexanderSix/cuhackit-laravel/README.md

 provider: virtualbox
 ```

 2. Next, we need to create the directory where Homestead is going to look for our code.
 To make things quicker, I have created a starting repository for you.
-Either clone it down using git, or download the repository to your local machine here: https://github.com/AlexanderSix/cuhackit-laravel
+Either clone it down using git, or download the repository to your local machine here: https://github.com/AlexanderSix/cuhackit-laravel.
+(Make sure to clone this repository into a directory that is **NOT** `~/Homestead`)

 ```
 // Using an SSH key